 This full-day tour from Bari offers a well-rounded look at two of Italy’s most captivating UNESCO sites.
 The combination of self-guided freedom in Alberobello and guided storytelling in Matera strikes a good balance for travelers who want both independence and expert insights.
 The organization, digital tools, and passionate guides stand out in most reviews, making it a reliable choice.

-While the bus entertainment and large group size might not be perfect for everyone, most find the experience to be worthwhile and enriching.
+While the bus entertainment and large group size might not be great for everyone, most find the experience to be worthwhile and enriching.
 The opportunity to see iconic architecture, learn about the cities’ histories, and enjoy local culture makes this tour a memorable addition to any Puglia itinerary.

 If you love exploring historic towns with a bit of guided context and the freedom to wander, this trip is worth considering.
 Just prepare for a busy day, bring earphones, and maybe plan ahead for extra free time or guided add-ons if you want a deeper dive.
 Overall, it’s a solid way to check two UNESCO treasures off your list with minimal fuss.